 How Much Time Should I Spend in Anchorage?

 I recommend a day or two at most.
-If you’re flying all the way to Alaska, I’d recommend getting away from the city and exploring the glaciers, wildlife, mountains, and exploring the small towns.
+Even if you only have a few hours, you can accomplish a lot (here’s a list of things you can do).
+If you’re flying all the way to Alaska, I’d recommend getting away from the city and exploring the glaciers (here are 7 you can drive to from Anchorage), wildlife, mountains, and exploring small towns.
 You can visit other, much better cities elsewhere in the world.

-As far as cities go, Anchorage is an okay city with a decent amount to do.
+As far as cities go, my honest opinion is Anchorage is an okay city with a decent amount to do.
 But you’ll get a far more authentic Alaska experience by heading away from it.

 What Should I Do While in Anchorage?

 If you have a day to kill before your flight back or decide to stay one night and explore Anchorage, there’s plenty to do.
-Here are my top 6 recommendations:
+This article lists 19 things you can do in and around Anchorage.

 - Westchester Lagoon and Coastal Trail – A beautiful park area with a large lagoon popular with birds and kayakers.
 It’s connected to the popular coastal trail which spans 11 miles along the inlet.